Vineyards in Sussex

 The first English winery to be named Winemaker of the Year at the International Wine and Spirit Competition in 2018, Ridgeview makes world-class English sparkling wine in the heart of Sussex on the edge of the South Downs.

-Learn how they make their unique wines and enjoy a detailed tour of the vineyard and winery, before indulging in a tutored tasting.
+Learn how they make their unique wines and enjoy a detailed tour of the vineyard and winery before indulging in a tutored tasting.

 Carr Taylor Vineyard, Hastings

-Wheel Ln, Westfield, Hastings TN35 4SG
+Wheel Lane, Westfield, Hastings TN35 4SG

-In 1969 David and Linda Carr Taylor bought 21 acres of land surrounding their family home in the East Sussex countryside.
-A few years later they planted the land with vineyards and in 1976 they produced their first commercially viable harvest and the first 2,000 bottles of Carr Taylor wines were produced.
+In 1969, David and Linda Carr Taylor bought 21 acres of land surrounding their family home in the East Sussex countryside.
+A few years later, they planted the land with vineyards, and in 1976, they produced their first commercially viable harvest and the first 2,000 bottles of Carr Taylor wines were produced.

 Since then, the business has gone from strength to strength; they've scooped up more than 150 awards over the years.
-Visitors can opt from anything from a self-guided tour to a tour, tasting and lunch package.
+Visitors can opt for anything from a self-guided tour to a tour, tasting and lunch package.

 Seddlescombe Organic Vineyard, Robertsbridge